puzzle/ops-techlab-rancher/labs/35_certificaterotation.md

 ### Rotate all certificates

 Rancher launched Kubernetes clusters have the ability to rotate the auto-generated certificates through the UI.
-You can rotate all your certificates using the Rancher Webgui.
+You can rotate all your certificates using the Rancher web UI.

 ![Rotate certificate](../resources/images/rotatecertificate.png)